 - Keep away from moist areas.

 - Add mulch around the lavender plant to discourage weeds.

 - Water once or twice a week until plants are established.
-Water mature plants every two to three weeds until buds form, and then once or twice a week until harvest.
+Water mature plants every two to three weeks until buds form, and then once or twice a week until harvest.